pegasystems/react-sdk/README.md

     7.1 Access **http://localhost:3502/portal** or **https://localhost:3502/portal** (if run start-*-https was used)

-    **If you see a blank page**, please check your JavaScript console to see if you have encountered a net::ERR_CERT_INVALID error.
-If you encounter this error, please see the troubleshooting section below: **Runtime Error: net::ERR_CERT_INVALID**.
+    **If you see a blank page**, check your JavaScript console to see if you have encountered a net::ERR_CERT_INVALID error.
+If you encounter this error, see the troubleshooting section below: **Runtime Error: net::ERR_CERT_INVALID**.
 Due to browser interactions during login, it can be easier to find and fix this error using the Portal URL.

 Note that the examples above are for the default configuration.
 If you change the configuration to use a different host and/or port, adapt these URLs to your host:port as necessary.